charlottedaumal/cell-condition-prediction/README.md

-# Prediction of Cell Condition
+# Can You Guess the Condition ?
+ML Meets Epigenetics

 **Authors:** Charlotte Daumal & Clemence Kiehl
-**Context:** This project was completed as part of the *Introduction to machine learning for bioengineers* course taught by Prof. Johanni Brea
+**Context:** This mini-project was completed as part of the *Introduction to machine learning for bioengineers* course taught by Prof. Johanni Brea at EPFL
 **Language:** Julia
 **Date:** December 2022